promiscuous-io/robust-redis-lock/README.md

 Robust Redis Lock [![Build Status](https://travis-ci.org/crowdtap/robust-redis-lock.png?branch=master)](https://travis-ci.org/crowdtap/robust-redis-lock)
 ======

-This is a robust redis lock that ensures that locks expire in a safe manner by using LUA scripting made available in Redis 2.6.
-The lock ensures that only one process can access a critical section.
+This is a robust redis lock that ensures that only one process can access a critical section of code.

+Unlike the many other implementations available, this implemebtation ensures that an orphaned lock eventually expires in a safe (non-racy) manner.
+LUA scripting made available in Redis 2.6 makes this possible.

 Usage
 -----